Critical properties of the Majorana chain with competing interactions: Acknowledgments

 \section{Acknowledgments}

-I am indebted to Nicolas Laflorencie for an insightful discussions on a related project.
+I am indebted to Nicolas Laflorencie and Erez Berg for an insightful discussions.
 This research has been supported by the Delft Technology Fellowship.
 Numerical simulations have been performed at the Dutch national e-infrastructure with the support of the SURF Cooperative and at the DelftBlue HPC.